 Select a location that permits direct access to rest rooms and telephones and allows for the serving of refreshments.
-Several rooms should be made available for grieving family
+Several rooms should be made available for grieving family members and counseling sessions.

 Support Personnel/

 Agencies:

 If the situation warrants, station counselors, members of the clergy, medical personnel and Critical Incident Stress enforcement/emergency services representative should be at the site also.